1919 Pontefract by-election

 The 1919 Pontefract by-election was a parliamentary by-election held for the British House of Commons constituency of Pontefract in Yorkshire on 6 September 1919.

-Vacancy
+Background

 The by-election was caused by the death on 30 July 1919 of the sitting Coalition Liberal Member of Parliament, Sir Joseph Compton-Rickett.
 He was 72 years old.
 He had been an MP in the area since 1906 when he was elected for Osgoldcross.
 He had been Lloyd George's Paymaster General since 1916.

 Electoral history

 The Pontefract constituency had been Liberal since 1893 and Osgoldcross Liberal since 1885.
 At the general election in 1918, Compton-Rickett was re-elected with the support of the Coalition Government 'coupon'.